 For a town with a population of just over 2,000 you’d hardly expect it to be home to a church as magnificent as the Church of Our Lady.
 The Gothic exterior is impressive enough but it’s inside that the real treasures can be found.

 The walls of the Church are adorned with 25 original medieval paintings, and the interior also features the golden altat, one of the oldest high gothic shrine altars in Germany.

-Also in town are the ruins of a Franciscan monastery, and a Culture Museum, but the highlight for many visitors to Oberwesel is Schönburg Castle.
+Also in town are the ruins of a Franciscan monastery and a Culture Museum, but the highlight for many – and a must-see when you visit Oberwesel – is Schönburg Castle.

 The castle sits high on a hill overlooking Oberwesel and is best reached by car.
 There is a walking path from the town but it quite steep.